teaaqueenn/chessAI/README.md

 The project is built in Python and evolved through multiple iterations, learning from failures and making gradual improvements — from scratch-built rule logic to AI integration and performance tracking through graphs and custom metrics.

+The branches on this project are MESSY, but I tried. "organization" is the branch where i restructured the code to be cleaner, however, in the process I did not implement live graphing utility. "stockfish-rewards" was my attempt to utilize stockfish's API as the rewards system instead of my custom rewards system. either "pre-trained-edition", "saving" or "v7-touchscreen-version" is the most complete version without the experiments mentioned above.
+I made this 8 months ago and my branch naming was horrible (as were my git conventions), forgive me.
+There are graphs for training and for when one of my friends (who actually knows how to play chess) played against it.
+They are in the organization branch, along with a few others.

 ---

 ## 🚧 Development Timeline